July 23rd, 2022 | By: The Startups Team | Tags: Crowdfunding, Angel Investing, Venture Capital (VC), Growing a Business, Funding

 While the loans are backed by the SBA, they don't come directly from the SBA.
 You'll have to find a local lender who provides SBA loans in order to access the funding.

-While not a traditional “loan,” business credit cards are a great option for very early-stage startups who need help getting going.
+While not a traditional “loan,” many traditional business loans and credit cards are a great option for very early-stage startups who need help getting going.

 Choose one with a 0% introductory APR, because that means that as long as you're able to pay off the balance each month (or at least by the end of the first year, which is when most credit cards' interest rates kick in), you're basically getting a free loan.